PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

 ## New Cordova Project

-Let's create a simple Corodva app that integrates PSPDFKit and uses the `pspdfkit-cordova` plugin.
+Let's create a minimal Corodva app that integrates PSPDFKit and uses the `pspdfkit-cordova` plugin.

 ### Quickstart Guide Cordova